 While jury selection is part of the process, most personal injury attorneys will agree that due to their highly unpredictable behaviors, both sides will do what they can to resolve the case before going to trial.

 Before your attorney and the other side’s attorney even speak, they have a rough estimate of how much your claim is worth.
 That is because your attorney has already sat down with you and gone over the numbers, and the other side has used a computer algorithm to help to identify an appropriate settlement offer.
 While soft tissue injuries are more difficult, both attorneys and insurance claims adjusters should be able to come up with a reasonable value for just about any injury – without needing a jury or judge to tell them how much the case is worth.

 Why Does a Case Go to Trial?

 If so many cases settle outside of court, why are there some that do go to trial?
 Going to trial is only necessary when one side cannot come to an agreement with the other.
 For example, if you feel that the insurance company is offering too low of a settlement and the insurance company will not raise their offer, then you are forced to take the claim to court.
 If the defense attorney thinks that you are being unreasonable, he or she may also push for a trial instead of settling outside of court.

 Will Your Case Settle or Go to Trial?
-Speak with an Attorney
+Speak with an Injury Lawyer

 No attorney can predict if a case will settle first or go to trial, but it is important to meet with a skilled car accident attorney to prepare yourself for what is to come.
 Every case is different, and even if your case is something that could easily settle outside of court, you may find that the other side is unwilling to work with you.
-To explore your options for a settlement, speak with an attorney today by contacting Brett McCandlis Brown, PLLC.
+To explore your options for a settlement, speak with a personal injury lawyer in Washington today by contacting Brett McCandlis Brown & Conner PLLC.
 Schedule your free consultation now at 800-925-1875, or fill out our online contact form with your questions.